-Macaroni Salad with Egg is one of those timeless classics we all grew up with.
+Macaroni salad with egg is one of those timeless classics we all grew up with.
 It seems like every family has their own version of this recipe with the perfect sentimental story to go along with it.
 This particular version is one of those cold creamy macaroni salad recipes that make the perfect summer side dish!

 It goes with practically anything, it’s totally de-lish and as simple as you can get!
 It’s also a pretty flexible recipe.
 It doesn’t take much to turn this into a super tuna macaroni salad that eats like a meal, a sweet Hawaiian macaroni salad, or just the best macaroni salad your family has ever tasted.
 BAM!
 Are you salivating yet?